-- ATSDR will develop reliable, easily accessible, and understandable information concerning asbestos-related health issues for individuals who may have been exposed and for health care providers in the area. - ATSDR will publicize the findings of this health consultation in the community around the site.
-ATSDR will make the report accessible on the Internet and in the community.
+- ATSDR will develop reliable, easily accessible, and understandable information concerning asbestos-related health issues for individuals who may have been exposed and for health care providers in the area. - ATSDR will publicize the findings of this health consultation within the community around the site.
+ATSDR will make the report accessible in the community and on the Internet.

-Community members who live near the site now (1989 to present)
+Community members who live near the site now (1992 to present)

-The New Orleans facility no longer processes vermiculite at the site; they stopped processing vermiculite from Libby in 1989.
+The New Castle facility no longer processes vermiculite at the site; they stopped processing vermiculite from Libby in 1992.
 Many of the community exposure pathways, such as ambient emissions and disturbing or playing on on-site waste piles, have been eliminated.
 Areas of asbestos-contaminated soil at the site and surrounding property have been excavated and disposed of appropriately.
-These exposure pathways pose no public health hazard to the surrounding community members.
+These exposure pathways pose no public health hazard to the people who live in the surrounding community.

-Currently, individuals in the community could be exposed to airborne Libby asbestos from waste rock brought home from the facility in the past and used as fill material, for gardening, or for paving driveways.
+Currently, individuals in the community could be exposed to airborne Libby asbestos from waste rock that may have been brought home from the facility in the past and used as fill material, for gardening, for paving driveways, or for other purposes.
 This exposure pathway is an indeterminate public health hazard because insufficient information is available to determine whether waste rock was used in the community.